UBC-MDS/CryptocurrencyEDAr/README.md

 # CryptocurrencyEDAr

-This is a Python package to analyze historical cryptocurrency prices and performance through simple exploratory data analysis including calculations and plotting.
+This is a R package to analyze historical cryptocurrency prices and performance through simple exploratory data analysis including calculations and plotting.
 Data is sourced from the KuCoin API.
-There are four functions that are included in this python package which are described in more detail below.
+There are four functions that are included in this R package which are described in more detail below.
 Cryptocurrency investors and enthusiasts can use this package to analyze cryptocurrencies of interest.

 There are existing R packages that support users to access information of cryptocurrency such as `crypto`, `crypto2` and `coinmarketcapr`.
 Among these 3 packages, only `coinmarketcapr` provides visualization of top currency.
 Indeed , there is no integrated R package for retrieving, analyzing, and visualizing cryptocurrency data altogether.
 Therefore, we want to build a simple tool that can facilitate simple cryptocurrency data analysis all at once.